Citizen Science

 Citizen Science, also known as crowd science or volunteer monitoring, gives non-scientists a meaningful way to contribute to scientific research.

 The Wytham Woods team are currently creating a range of activities so that permit holders can become involved in ecological monitoring.
-On this page you'll find out more information about our fungi and bee monitoring projects, and you can submit your fungi observations.
+On this page you'll find out more information about our fungi and bee monitoring projects.

-You can also tell us about any of the wildlife you see at Wytham by using our iRecord smartphone app.
+You can also tell us about any of the wildlife you see at Wytham by using our iRecord smartphone app and identify any insects with the help of this resource from the Oxford University Museum of Natural History.

 Citizen Science Projects